Blue-naped mousebird: Breeding

 Breeding occurs throughout the year and peak season varies based on the region and is typically during or just after the rainy seasons: May-Jun in Nigeria, May-Jun and Dec- Feb in Northern Sudan, Apr-Jul in Ethiopia, May in Kenya, and Mar-Jun in Zaire.
 They have been observed to display monogamous tendencies in captivity where pair-bonds endure for extended periods, and are likely territorial in nature, but perhaps a co-operative breeder.
 The nest is a shallow and disorderly cup made of twigs, sparsely lined with grass and rootlets.
 Material is brought by the male and assembled by the female.
 It is typically positioned in a tree or thorny bush, approximately 3–4.5 meters above the ground.
 The usual clutch consists of 2–3 eggs (though occasionally 1–4), with whitish shells adorned with rufous or brown markings, measuring around 20.3 mm × 14.5 mm.
 Incubation begins with the first egg and is a joint effort by both sexes, with the female taking over during the night and the male during the day.

 Life stages

 The incubation stage observed in captivity spans 11 days.
 The chick once hatched, weighs around 2.3 grams, and exhibits distinctive bulbous swellings at the base and on both sides of the lower mandible, which persist for approximately one month and before it disappears.
 The chicks may venture out of the nest around 10–12 days when they have attained 55% of adult mass.
 Their inaugural flight occurs around 16–17 days, but they still return to the nest until they are 21 days of old.
 They are dependent on adults for sustenance for about six more weeks before they only attain adult body mass around 15 weeks of age.
-Longevity in capativity has been up to 11 year and five months.
+Longevity in captivity has been up to 11 year and five months.